frasertheking/esem_workflow/README.md

 ## Inputs and running ESEM

 Required Inputs: A set of N runs of M output fields from an ESM and a corresponding set of N perturbed parameter values used for each run.
+Additional details are provided in the README of the esem folder.

 You can then run the test example using: